 Lurie Children's Potocsnak Family Division of Adolescent and Young Adult Medicine leads an evidence-informed youth substance use prevention curriculum that details the health effects of substances that most commonly impact Chicago youth: nicotine, marijuana or cannabis and alcohol.
 These lessons, approved by Chicago Public Schools for use in the classroom, also focus on alternative coping mechanisms, what to do in case of a medical emergency related to substance use, and advice about how to talk to friends about substance use.
 Workshops are also available for parents, guardians and school staff.

-Our Adolescent Medicine team also provides trainings on how to use Naloxone, a prescription medication that can temporarily stop the life-threatening effects of an opioid overdose, and provides free Naloxone.
+Our Adolescent Medicine team also provides trainings on how to use naloxone, a prescription medication that can temporarily stop the life-threatening effects of an opioid overdose, and provides free naloxone.
 These trainings are offered in partnership with community nonprofit organizations and are facilitated through our Mobile Health Program or onsite at a community agency.

-The I Got This! campaign was featured on CTA bus and train lines and at CTA stations, libraries and Chicago Park District locations citywide, as well as schools, community-based organizations and federally-qualified health centers across Chicago and on social media reaching an average of 268,000 parents of 8th-10th graders each year and 159,000 8th-10th grade youth each year
+Between 2017 and 2020, the I Got This! alcohol use prevention campaign was featured throughout Chicago on the CTA bus and train lines, libraries and Chicago Park District locations, schools, community-based organizations and federally qualified health centers.
+It was also shared via social media, reaching an average of 159,000 8th-10th graders and 268,000 of their parents annually.